Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 - A staging layer
 - A Hub
 - A Link
-- A Transactional LLnk
+- A Transactional Link
 - A Satellite
 - An Effectivity Satellite

-That is all for now.
-More table types will be coming in future!
-See our [roadmap](../roadmap.md) for more details.

-If you want a more realistic real-world example, with real data to work with, take a look at our [worked example](../worked_example/we_worked_example.md).
+Next we will look at [extended tracking satellites](tut_xts.md).